alessio-capello/Showdown-Team/README.md

 # Showdown-Team
-ETT of mine team on pokemon showdown
+ETT of teams on pokemon showdown